Rockingham Colliery Cricket Club

 The business of the Annual General Meeting shall be to:

-- Receive the annual report of the Committee from the Secretary
+c) Receive the annual report of the Committee from the Chairman

 Nominations of candidates for election of Offices shall be made in writing to the Secretary at least 14 days in advance of the Annual General Meeting date.
 Nominations can only be made by Full Members and must be seconded by another Full Member.